 Consequence – whatever you decide on, there will be consequences.
 How much would the government have to pay out if education was free to everyone?
 Where do you draw the line?
 And how does that effect the way people think about their education?

-Apply these 3 categories to any topic, and you will definitely come up with 3 good arguments.
+Applying these 3 categories to any topic will help you come up with 3 good arguments.

 Conclusions – leave the reader with something to think about.
 This may have to be a compromise of some sort.
 Always give your opinion.